RedBalloon: Awards and recognition

-RedBalloon's awards and recognition include being named one of The Great Places to Work by Business Review Weekly from 2009 to 2013cite news|last1=Wal and receiving recognition on the BRW Fast 100 list from 2004 to 2009.
+RedBalloon's awards and recognition include being named one of The Great Places to Work by Business Review Weekly from 2009 to 2013 and receiving recognition on the BRW Fast 100 list from 2004 to 2009.
 The company has also been a regular on the Deloitte Fast 50 for Australia, beginning in 2006.
 In 2015 it became the first Australian company to be named on the WorldBlu list of Most Freedom-Centered Workplaces.

+In 2025, the Blackhawk Network ran its annual NAPCO research.
+Out of 50 leading Australian retailers, RedBalloon was ranked in the top five for its outstanding digital gift card program.
+It scored 90% overall for a friendly mobile wallet recipient experience.

+RedBalloon is regularly featured in popular holiday gift guides for their broad range of experiences.
+The RedBalloon gift voucher has been listed in Vogue Australia and New Idea as one of best Mother’s Day gift options.
+Dining out experiences and gift vouchers have also been featured in The Daily Telegraph and other media listicles as some of the best Father’s Day gifts for dads.

+In addition to gifting, RedBalloon is often mentioned in guides for things to do or for weekend escapes.